1wunderkind/loopgpt-backend/docs/deployment/LAUNCH_CHECKLIST.md

 We'd love to hear your feedback!

-The LoopGPT Team
+The LooptOS Team
 ```

 **Social Media:**

 ```
-🎉 LoopGPT is live!
+🎉 LooptOS is live!

 Your AI-powered food & grocery ordering assistant.
 Order from Instacart, Shipt, DoorDash & more with a simple conversation.